 Black media enterprises look different today than they did decades ago, but both the original institutions and their 21st century counterparts have remained a cultural force in the African American community.
-An exploration into the intersections of the early and modern eras of media giants is key to understanding what black media will look like in the future.
-The panel Blacks in Media: 1.0 Meets 2.0 is a moderated discussion hosted by CNN news anchor Laura Jarrett, who interviews the co-founder of Essence Magazine Edward Lewis.
+Blacks in Media: A One-on-One Interview with Ed Lewis features an exploration into the creation of one of the nation’s most enduring African American brands, Essence Magazine.
+CNN news anchor Laura Jarrett conducts a one-on-one interview with its co-founder and chairman and publisher emeritus of Essence Communications Edward Lewis.
+Born in the South Bronx with a life shaped by black women, Lewis would go on to be the last founder standing.
+The interview will explore his life and career as well as the impact that Essence has and continues to have on the media landscape and where its legacy fits in the historical continuum.
 The discussion also features a Q&A session with questions from The HistoryMakers MediaMakers Advisory Committee.
 Tune in to this informative conversation on the ins and outs of black media, where it began, and the path it’s on now.

-This 90-minute program is scheduled to stream on YouTube and Facebook Live at 12:00 noon EST on Monday, December 14th, 2020 as the fourteenth installment of The HistoryMakers 20@2020: 20 Days and 20 Nights Convening and Celebration.
+This 90-minute program is scheduled to stream on YouTube at 12:00 noon EST on Monday, December 14th, 2020 as the fourteenth installment of The HistoryMakers 20@2020: 20 Days and 20 Nights Convening and Celebration.

 Laura Jarrett is the anchor of "Early Start" with Christine Romans.
 Previously, Jarrett was a correspondent based in Washington, D.C. covering the Justice Department and legal issues.
 Since joining CNN from her law practice in 2016, Jarrett has covered many significant legal stories during the Trump administration, including the travel ban, migrant family separations at the southwest border, the firing of Attorney General Jeff Sessions and FBI Deputy Director Andrew McCabe, and high stakes battles between the Justice Department and Capitol Hill.
 She had a lead role in delivering the breaking news of Special Counsel Robert Mueller's appointment to oversee the Russia investigation in May 2017, as well as the conclusion of his work in March 2019.
 She also served as the lead reporter for CNN covering the Justice Department Inspector General's report on the FBI's investigation into Hillary Clinton's handling of classified information, and the corruption trial of Senator Bob Menendez.